-This is one creamy, hearty vegan bean soup!
+This is one creamy vegan white bean soup recipe!
 It uses easy to find ingredients, and cooks up pretty fast (~30 minutes).
 While it doesn’t have a ton of herbs and spices, the ones selected are quite potent.
 Rosemary and red pepper flakes create some serious flavor, especially with the synergy of a good broth (like Better than Bouillon No Chicken Base plus some water) and lemon juice!

-This soup is perfect for winter, when you have about 30 minutes to cook, and/or want to impress people with a creamy soup that has absolutely no dairy in it.
+This easy white bean soup is perfect for winter, when you have about 30 minutes to cook, and/or want to impress people with a creamy soup that has absolutely no dairy in it.

 Winter White Bean Soup

 2 tsp olive oil

 3 garlic cloves, coarsely chopped

 3 cups broth (I used Better than Bouillon No Chicken Base mixed with water)